 DANA FRANCISCO MIRANDA

-This Fall, I will be starting a new position as Assistant Professor of Philosophy at the University of Massachusetts Boston.
+I am an Assistant Professor of Philosophy at the University of Massachusetts Boston.
 Originally from Brockton, Massachusetts I am the proud son of Cabo Verdean immigrants.
 My work is in political philosophy, Africana philosophy, and psychosocial studies.
 I recently graduated with a doctorate of philosophy from the University of Connecticut-Storrs investigating the philosophical significance of suicide, depression and well-being for members of the African Diaspora.
 I also proudly serve as Secretary for Digital Outreach & Chair of Architectonics for the Caribbean Philosophical Association and am a Faculty Fellow for the Applied Ethics Center (University of Massachusetts Boston).

 PUBLICATIONS & PRESENTATIONS